Generator Safety Guide (2026)

 Critical for safety: Low oil can cause engine failure and fire.
 Most generators have low-oil shutoffs, but don’t rely on them.

-My schedule: Oil change every 50 hours or annually, whichever comes first.
+Typical schedule: Change oil every 50 hours or annually, whichever comes first, unless the manufacturer specifies a different interval.
 Dirty oil increases engine temperatures and failure risks.

 Carburetor Maintenance